 A growing class of real-time systems require end-to-end support for various quality of service (QoS) aspects, such as bandwidth, latency, jitter, and dependability.
-These systems include command and control systems [1], manufacturing process control systems, video-conferencing, large-scale distributed interactive simulations, and testbeam data acquisition systems.
+These systems include command and control systems [1], manufacturing process control systems, videoconferencing [2], large-scale distributed interactive simulations [3], and testbeam data acquisition systems [4, 5].
 In addition to requiring support for stringent QoS requirements, these systems have become enabling technologies for companies in markets where deregulation, global competition, and budget restrictions necessitate increased software productivity and quality.

-Requirements for increased software productivity and quality motivate the use of distributed object computing (DOC) middleware, such as CORBA [2], which is an industry standard being defined by the Object Management Group (OMG).
-DOC middleware resides between applications and the underlying operating systems, protocol stacks, and hardware in complex real-time systems.
+Requirements for increased software productivity and quality motivate the use of distributed object computing (DOC) middleware, such as CORBA [6], which is an industry standard being defined by the Object Management Group (OMG).
+David Levine levine@cs.wustl.edu Computer Science Dept. Washington University, St. Louis, MO 63130

+DOC middleware resides between applications and the underlying operating systems, protocol stacks, and hardware in complex real-time systems [7].
 CORBA helps to decrease the cycle-time and effort required to develop high-quality systems by composing applications out of reusable software component services, rather than building them entirely from scratch.
-Fred Kuhns fredk@cs.wustl.edu Computer Science Dept. Washington University, St. Louis, MO 63130